Seat Belt and Child Restraint Violations

 Child Restraint Violations

-Each state also has traffic laws that require the use of child safety seats for child passengers under a certain age or body weight (usually regardless of whether the child is in a front or rear seat).
-In addition, some states prohibit children below a set weight/age from riding in child safety seats in the front seats of vehicles that are equipped with a passenger side air bag.
-Child passengers with an age or body weight above the limit for a child safety seat may usually be restrained with a standard safety belt.
+Each state also has traffic laws requiring child safety seats for passengers under a certain age or body weight (usually regardless of whether the child is in a front or rear seat).
+Also, some states prohibit children below a set weight/age from riding in child safety seats in the front seats of vehicles equipped with passenger-side airbags.
+Young children who exceed the age or body weight limit for a child safety seat can typically use a standard safety belt for restraint.

 Seat Belt and Child Restraint State Laws

-Below you will find each state listed along with links to the relevant seat belt and child restraint laws.
-For more information, see FindLaw's Traffic Ticket FAQs section.
+Below, you will find each state listed with links to relevant seat belt and child restraint laws.
+Learn about traffic violations, tickets, and fines at FindLaw's Traffic Ticket FAQs section.

 State | Statute |